AdhyyanNarang/adhyyannarang.github.io/_pages/about.md

 ## Bio

-I am  a PhD Student in the [ECE Department](https://www.ece.uw.edu/) of University of Washington, advised by [Prof. Maryam Fazel](https://faculty.washington.edu/mfazel/) and [Prof. Lilian Ratliff](http://faculty.washington.edu/ratliffl/about/).
+I am  a PhD Student in the [ECE Department](https://www.ece.uw.edu/) of University of Washington, advised by [Prof. Maryam Fazel](https://faculty.washington.edu/mfazel/) and [Prof. Lillian Ratliff](http://faculty.washington.edu/ratliffl/about/).

 I recently completed my Masters in the [BLISS Lab](http://bliss.eecs.berkeley.edu/) in the [EECS](https://eecs.berkeley.edu/) department at [UC Berkeley](https://www.berkeley.edu/), where I was advised by Prof. Anant Sahai.
 My master's thesis explored the role of margins for overparameterized classification problems and can be found [here](https://www2.eecs.berkeley.edu/Pubs/TechRpts/2020/EECS-2020-116.pdf).